mountaineerbr/shellDatediff/README.md

 not leap year -- 2023
 ```

-Obs: exit code 1 if not leap year.
+Obs: exit code 1 if year is not leap.

 ### Generate the *lunar phase calendar* for *February, 20023*